uqlibrary/technology-training/OpenRefine/openrefine.md

 value.split(",").sort().join(",")
 ```

-**Exercise 12b** – Reverse author names
+**Exercise 11** – Reverse author names

+We can focus on the rows that have a comma in their author name:

+1. Using the "Authors" column drop-down menu, use a `Text filter`
+1. Filter for the comma character: ",".

-Now that we have narrowed down to the lines with a comma in a name, we can use the `match` function.
-The match function allows you to use regular expressions, and output the capture groups as an array, which you can then manipulate.
+Now that we have narrowed down to the lines with a comma in the author name, we can use the `split()` function.

 1. On the Authors column use the drop-down menu and select `Edit cells > Transform`
-1. In the Expression box type `value.match(/(.*),(.*)/)`.
-The `/`, means you are using a regular expression inside a GREL expression.
-The parentheses indicate you are going to match a group of characters.
-The `.*` expression will match any character 0, 1 or more times.
-So here we are matching any number of characters, a comma, and another set of any number of characters.
-1. See how this creates an array with two members in each row in the `Preview` section
+1. In the Expression box type `value.split(", ")`.
+This will create an array of separate last name and first name, removing the comma a space.

-To get the author name in the natural order you can reverse the array and join it back together with a space to create the string you need:
+To get the author name in the natural order, you can reverse the array and join it back together with a space to create the string you need:

-1. In the Expression box, add to the existing expression until it reads `value.match(/(.*),(.*)/).reverse().join(" ")`
+1. In the Expression box, add to the existing expression until it reads `value.split(", ").reverse().join(" ")`
 1. In the Preview section, you should be able see this has reversed the array, and joined it back into a string, without any comma
-1. Click OK to apply your transformation, and notice how the "true" group of your facet has 0 members
+1. Click `OK` to apply your transformation, and notice how your filter shows 0 results, because all commas have been removed in the "Authors" column.

+> For more elaborate array creation, we can use the `match()` function along with Regular Expressions.
+Regular Expressions, or "Regex", use a syntax to match pretty much any pattern of characters, for example if you wanted to extract an array of decimals in the string "1.2345; 2.34567".

 ### Exporting the data and saving a project